tfirdaus/wp-locker/README.md

 ## Stopping Containers

-If you've done with the development, run the following command to stop containers and removes containers, networks, volumes, and images created by the `bin/up` command.
+If you've done with the development, run the following command to stop containers and removes containers, networks, volumes, and images created by the `bin/up -d` command.

 ```
 bin/down